 Northern Baccalaureate Nursing

 Employment opportunities for nurses in northern B.C. are trending upwards.
-This degree is offered in Fort St. John to help meet an emerging need.
+This degree is offered in Fort St. John and Prince George to help meet emerging needs.

-The Northern Baccalaureate Nursing Program (NBNP) is a two-year degree (3rd & 4th level) that introduces you to the unique aspects of delivering health care in small urban and rural communities located throughout B.C.’s Peace region and beyond.
+The Northern Baccalaureate Nursing Program (NBNP) is a two-year degree (3rd & 4th level) that introduces you to the unique aspects of delivering health care in small urban and rural communities located throughout northern B.C. and beyond.
 This program is designed for individuals with previous experience and achievement in university-level, post-secondary education who are interested in careers as Registered Nurses (RNs).

 68 credits, 2 Years,